DataDog/cloud-siem-aws-threat-emulation/README.md

 After installing Stratus Red Team, to begin emulating attacks within your AWS Sandbox you can following these steps using the CLI:

+- Utilizing the **stratus.sh** you can detonate all available stratus attacks in one go.

+Alternatively, you can detonate the stratus techniques individually as shown below.

 - Detonate an attack technique:
 ```
 stratus detonate aws.exfiltration.s3-backdoor-bucket-policy